-L Visa Applicants – If you are included in an L blanket petition, you must bring Form I-129S, Nonimmigrant Petition Based on Blanket L Petition, to your interview.
+- For “L” Visa Applicants: If you are included on an L blanket petition, you must bring four copies of the Form I-129S, Nonimmigrant Petition Based on Blanket L Petition, to your interview.

-All visa applicants, except H-1B and L, will generally need to show proof of compelling ties to your home country to demonstrate your intent to return after your temporary stay in the United States.
+Additional Documents: Applicants should be prepared to show evidence that they have the requisite education, skills, and experience for the work in the United States.
+All visa applicants, except H-1B and L, will generally need to show proof of compelling ties to their home country to demonstrate their intent to return after their temporary stay in the United States.
 Examples of compelling ties include:

 - A residence abroad which you do not intend to abandon